 Moving House Soon?

-From January to March Kiwis are much more likely to be on the move to a new residence, staggeringly over one thousand people on average shift every day throughout the country!
+From January to March and in spring Kiwis are much more likely to be on the move to a new residence, staggeringly over one thousand people on average shift every day throughout the country!
 Did you know that there are also around 5,500 permanent and long term departures with people migrating overseas every year?
 These people are often moving back home, are due to start new work contracts, or are overseas students moving back home after their studies/summer holiday and others move from New Zealand to live with family or friends abroad.

 Moving house and transporting personal effects overseas can be a real stress physically, emotionally and financially.
 There are many things you do can do though to combat this unavoidable hassle before, during and after your move.
 Not only can we give you a hand packing and/or moving household items nationwide and overseas we’ll give you some savvy tips below in case you’re doing the lion’s share yourself!

 Start as early as possible.
 Even though moving day is yet to come, you can start getting organise weeks before.
 Clear your schedule early on, and before your shift date get an early night beforehand as it can be a long slog.

 Begin packing away the items you rarely use months or weeks before your set moving day.
 You might want to box up what you have in storage such as infrequently used exercise equipment (yes perhaps you better sell that cobweb covered AbCircle Pro on Trade Me!).
 Then look at boxing up your winter clothes and bedding etc.

 This is the perfect time to declutter, do a dump run, get on the phone or online and get your mail redirected, book in cleaners and set up power and wifi/broadband disconnections and reconnections.